z-aki/z-aki.github.io/docs/vuln/posts/lic.md

     <https://irdai.gov.in/document-detail?documentId=7642959>

-The curl commands are not in full; only relevant headers are kept for brevity.

 ### 1. GenericDocumentViewer

 This is it.
 One by one, all policy forms were accessible.
 A sample, redacted form is given at [sample proposal.pdf](content_lic/vuln1_sample_response.pdf)